 Previously, the Columbia researchers identified the specific immune cells and the dominant inflammatory signaling pathways responsible for attacking the hair follicle in alopecia areata and putting those follicles into a dormant state.
 Experiments with mouse and human hair follicles showed that topical and oral drugs that inhibit the Janus kinase (JAK) family of enzymes, known as JAK inhibitors, reawaken these dormant follicles by blocking inflammatory signaling.
 Two such JAK inhibitors already approved by the U.S. FDA are ruxolitinib, a medication that is used to treat bone marrow malignancies, and tofacitinib, a treatment for rheumatoid arthritis.

-The initial, ‘accidental’ discovery of this JAK inhibitor’s potential for promoting hair regrowth came about when Yale University was investigating Tofacitinib as a treatment for plaque psoriasis.
+The initial, ‘accidental’ discovery of this JAK inhibitors’ potential for promoting hair regrowth came about when Yale University was investigating Tofacitinib as a treatment for plaque psoriasis.
+The patient they were The initial, ‘accidental’ discovery of this JAK inhibitors’ potential for promoting hair regrowth came about when Yale University was investigating Tofacitinib as a treatment for plaque psoriasis.
 The patient they were treating also happened to have Alopecia Universalis and had not grown any hair in seven years, yet at the end of the seven month trial, his hair had fully regrown.

 JAK inhibitor treatment specifically targets the enzymes inside hair follicles which are responsible for maintaining their dormant state (telogen phase) in cases of AA.
 In doing so, they stimulate the follicles to move out of the telogen phase and back into active growth (anagen phase).